Joining Us for Worship

-The Revised Common Lectionary is a list of Bible readings used by many churches and denominations around the world.
-Click here for a complete listing of these readings.
-See the readings we will be using in worship for this season by clicking the “Bible Readings” heading.
+Seekers generally follows the Revised Common Lectionary, a list of Bible readings used by many churches and denominations around the world, to determine the readings that are shared in worship each Sunday.
+Click here to see the readings we will be using in worship for this season.